When it comes to selling your home kitchens and baths usually hold the most amount of appeal for home buyers.

 I recently talked about giving your kitchen some sizzle and today we will talk about giving your bathroom some sparkle to capture a home buyers attention.

 Bathrooms are the most expensive rooms per square foot to renovate.
-Maybe you don’t have the most up to date bath but here are 9 killer home staging tips for your bathroom.
+Maybe you don’t have the most up to date bath but here are 9 killer home staging tips for your bathroom that won’t break the bank.
 I will also lay out a few tips for doing some light bathroom renovations on the cheap.

 9 KILLER Home to Stage Your Bathroom

 There are 3 keys to successfully selling your home.
 The fist key is preparing your home properly to appeal to the most amount of buyers.

 When you are staging and preparing your bathroom for a home sale, try to create a spa like appearance.
 If you can achieve the spa effect it will give your bathrooms the greatest appeal to your home buyers viewing your home.
 It will create a relaxing peacefully area home buyers want to be.

 1- Sparkling Clean

 Every corner of your bathroom should shine.
 Fixtures, floor, sinks, tubs, windows and grout should just absolutely sparkle.
 And, don’t forget to clean the windows.